NewTec-GmbH/gitWorkInstructions/doc/git/git.md

   - Extension "Git Graph": Visualize your branches and commits.
 - TortoiseGit
   - Similar to TortoiseSVN.
-  - Provides a simple GUI to manage your local repository without using the commmand line.
+  - Provides a simple GUI to manage your local repository without using the command line.

 :::{attention}
 These are just tools!
 You must still understand what you are doing!